 To prevent mindless eating, try portioning out the almonds in little containers or plastic bags.
-Few companies also sell almonds in single-serving packages.
+A few companies also sell almonds in single-serving packages.
 This accesses an easy grab-and-go alternative.

 The versatile almond

 The grocery store delivers a wealth of almond products.
 These may include almond milk, various flavoured almonds, almond butter, and more.
 While picking an almond product, it is good to read the Nutrition Facts label.
 Distrust the sodium and sugar that may be available from certain flavourings.
-Also lookout for the carbs and glucose content in chocolate-covered nuts.
-Are you prepared to start enjoying the benefits of almonds however, don’t know where to begin?
-Almonds are extremely versatile; hence the options are close to infinite.
+Also, look for the carbs and glucose content in chocolate-covered nuts.
+Are you prepared to start enjoying the benefits of almonds but don’t know where to begin?
+Almonds are extremely versatile; hence, the options are close to infinite.

 For breakfast, try sprinkling sliced, slivered, or shaved almonds on dry cereal or oatmeal.
 It offers extra benefits for diabetics.
 Spread almond butter on a piece of toast or add a tablespoon to a morning smoothie.

 If a person is looking to spice up a snack, try including whole almonds in the trail mix.
 Or, pair them with a suitable portion of your favourite fresh fruit.
 Also, almonds are tasty on their own.
 It is a great way to get a person through an afternoon slump.

 Toasted whole-grain apple slices spread with almond butter or high-fibre bread are great mini-meal alternatives.
 For dinner, almonds might easily be included in a number of entrees.
 Try sprinkling them on salads, into a stir-fry, or on cooked veggies, as in green beans and amandine.
 A person can even mix them into rice or other grain side dishes.